What Do Children and Parents Want and Perceive in Conversational Agents? Towards Transparent, Trustworthy, Democratized Agents: Results and Discussion

-\subsubsection{Partner Model}
+\subsection{Partner Model}

 \\ Sixty-two percent of overall participants indicated they felt their partner models changed through the programming activity in their long-answer responses, as shown in Table \ref{tab:long-ans-partner-models}.
-Although there were few significant differences in the overall Likert scale data, one includes how after the workshops participants thought of agents as more of friends than co-workers (pre/post: \={x}=3.58,3.24; t(32)=2.15; p=.039).
+Alongside the results that, on average, participants successfully learned to create 2-3 ($\bar{x}$=2.26, $\bar{x}_{child}$=2.30, $\bar{x}_{parent}$=2.18) agents during the workshops, this indicates that by developing a greater understanding of how agents work, people's feelings towards agents also change.
+For instance, after the workshops, participants thought of agents as more of friends than co-workers (pre/post: \={x}=3.58,3.24; t(32)=2.15; p=.039).
+This may indicate developing agents with the ability to educate users about themselves may be valuable if one wants the agent to develop friendly relationships with users.
+Such education is also valuable in terms of increasing AI transparency \cite{teaching-tech-talk-eaai,alexa-perceptions-idc}.